sci-42ver/SICP_SDF/sicp_notes.md

   > GROWL!
 For those of you who did not show up in lecture on Tuesday, 6 November 2007, the essential handout you missed is here.
 ## 6.037 (notice [IAP may be not reliable](https://www.wisdomandwonder.com/link/2110/why-mit-switched-from-scheme-to-python#comment-365) and the instructor website [seems to not exist](https://web.archive.org/web/20120121084033/http://web.mit.edu/alexmv) different from [Gerald Jay Sussman](https://groups.csail.mit.edu/mac/users/gjs/gjs.html))
 TODO who is the instructor Mike Phillips, is [him](https://en.wikipedia.org/wiki/Mike_Phillips_(speech_recognition))?
-- From
-  > 6 units of P/D/F credit are available; only the projects are graded. only "projects" need to be done after reading the lectures.
-  But as the above says, I will skip that.
 - See R5RS although sicp books uses R4RS as the reference.
   The newest is [R7RS](https://standards.scheme.org/official/r7rs.pdf) from [this](https://standards.scheme.org/) although racket seems to [not support](https://web.archive.org/web/20231208093804/http://community.schemewiki.org/?scheme-faq-standards#implementations) and has [one unofficial implementation](https://github.com/lexi-lambda/racket-r7rs)
   - R7RS [official](https://r7rs.org/) [errata](https://github.com/johnwcowan/r7rs-work/blob/master/R7RSSmallErrata.md) / [this](https://small.r7rs.org/wiki/R7RSSmallErrata/)